E. 29th AVENUE TOWN CENTER

-“We are proud to anchor our services in Stapleton because of the people here,” says owner Dr. Allie Evans.
+“We are proud to anchor our services in Central Park because of the people here,” says owner Dr. Allie Evans.
 “Their energy and light drew us to this place, and we invite you to visit us.”

-If you’re looking for the best in women’s health care, look no further than Stapleton Women’s Health.
+If you’re looking for the best in women’s health care, look no further than Optimal Women’s Health.

-Stapleton Women’s Health provides obstetric care, gynecology, preventive care and various surgical procedures to women in Stapleton and its surrounding communities.
+Optimal Women’s Health provides obstetric care, gynecology, preventive care and various surgical procedures to women in Central Park and its surrounding communities.

-“I opened my practice in Stapleton in 2014 because the people here are educated, informed and interested in leading healthy lifestyles,” says Dr. Ginsburg.
+“I opened my practice in 2014 because the people here are educated, informed and interested in leading healthy lifestyles,” says Dr. Ginsburg.
 “It’s a wonderful match for our work and our vision.

 “We recognize that each patient is unique, so each patient has a customized, collaborative treatment plan designed to promote optimal health, wellness and recovery.”